OskarKrafft/llm-generated-climate-policy-knowledge-graphs/README.md

 Welcome to the repository for my Master’s thesis.
 This project focuses on evaluating the capabilities of Large Language Models (LLMs) to automatically generate ontology-constrained knowledge graphs (KGs) from European Union (EU) climate policy articles.
 It integrates data preprocessing, ontology management, KG generation using multiple LLMs, and comprehensive evaluation against ground truths.

+*the main work was done in a private repository at my workplace, this is a public version of the code and data used for my thesis.
+The original repository is not publicly available.*

 ---

 ## Table of Contents